-This is our 4th season hosting Madison, WI summer camps at our University of Wisconsin-Madison location.
-We strike the right balance between off-computer activities (creative games, sports, life skills, etc.) and essential technology education to foster STEM skill development (Science, Technology, Engineering and Mathematics).
+At our Madison, WI summer camps held at University of Wisconsin-Madison, we strike the right balance between off-computer activities (creative games, sports, life skills, etc.) and essential technology education to foster STEM skill development (Science, Technology, Engineering and Mathematics).
 These popular summer day camps and overnight camps in Wisconsin allow students to explore tech interests in a fun, yet challenging setting.

 We have chosen the University of Wisconsin to host our academic summer camps because of its high quality reputation as a "Public Ivy."
 As the flagship campus of the University of Wisconsin system, the University of Wisconsin-Madison is an extremely large academic institution, made up of over 42,000 students.
 The campus in Madison is located about a mile from the Wisconsin state capital and is built over 933 acres of land - making it the perfect summer camp location.

 One of the largest universities in the United States, UW-Madison is regarded as a "Public Ivy" thanks to its reputation of academic excellence.
 Over 42,000 students call themselves Wisconsin Badgers and attend courses in buildings and facilities spread over 933 acres of land.

 Our University of Wisconsin summer program is a short 20-minute drive from Dane County Regional Airport.

 Please note: Map and campus details are for general information only.
 Once you enroll, you will have access to our specific location on campus.